-- Write your thank you letters before the interview.
-Therefore 98% of your letter will be done. - After the interview, reread the letters for content related to the interview and make any necessary changes. - After completion, send an email.
+- Write your thank you letter before the interview.
+Therefore 98% of your letter will be done. - After the interview, reread the letter for content related to the interview and make any necessary changes.
+Reaffirm interest and why you are the right candidate. - After completion, send an email.